For many people, waking up is the hardest part of the day. Night owls often find getting up early in the morning difficult, even with an alarm clock.

 Negative Effects of Alarm Clocks

 With that in mind, rising naturally is a good idea where possible.
-The main (and perhaps only) benefit of using an alarm clock is the ability to wake up exactly when you need to, and that’s true even if you haven’t yet had enough sleep.
+The main (and perhaps only) benefit of using an alarm clock is waking up exactly when you need to, even if you haven’t yet had enough sleep.

 Exceptionally heavy sleepers, or those who are exhausted, may sleep through alarms, allowing them to wake up naturally later.
 However, most people will be woken by their uniquely stressful sounds, leaving them to deal with the harmful effects of an alarm clock.

 Of course, using an alarm clock means missing out on the benefits of naturally waking up, as outlined above.